openvinotoolkit/open_model_zoo/demos/object_detection_demo/cpp/README.md

     -output_resolution        Optional.
 Specify the maximum output window resolution in (width x height) format.
 Example: 1280x720.
 Input frame size used by default.
     -u                        Optional.
 List of monitors to show initially.
     -yolo_af                  Optional.
 Use advanced postprocessing/filtering algorithm for YOLO.
+    -anchors                  Optional.
+A comma separated list of anchors.
+By default used default anchors for model.
+Only for YOLOV4 architecture type.
+    -masks                    Optional.
+A comma separated list of mask for anchors.
+By default used default masks for model.
+Only for YOLOV4 architecture type.                                   [
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.